-Leica Digilux 3 versus Sony RX1
+Leica Digilux 3 vs Sony RX1

 The Leica Digilux 3 and the Sony Cyber-shot DSC-RX1 are two digital cameras that were revealed to the public, respectively, in September 2006 and September 2012.
 The Digilux 3 is a DSLR, while the RX1 is a fixed lens compact.
 The cameras are based on a Four Thirds (Digilux 3) and a full frame (RX1) sensor.
-The Leica has a resolution of 7.4 megapixel, whereas the Sony provides 24 MP.
+The Leica has a resolution of 7.4 megapixels, whereas the Sony provides 24 MP.

 Body comparison: Leica Digilux 3 vs Sony RX1

 The physical size and weight of the Leica Digilux 3 and the Sony RX1 are illustrated in the side-by-side display below.
 The two cameras are presented according to their relative size.
 Three consecutive perspectives from the front, the top, and the back are available.
 All width, height and depth dimensions are rounded to the nearest millimeter.